 I really do not remember the inspiration for this now mid-winter favorite.
 There is nothing better that a crispy-on-the-outside-soft-on-the-inside roasted potato in my book.
 The addition of the lavender makes it a whole different and soul-satisfying dish for me.

 I purchase my lavender from a local grocery store that carries it in the herb section.
 I did some research about whether all lavender is edible and learned it all comes from the same plant however one must be careful about spraying.
-When buying lavender to eat be sure you understand if it has been sprayed and never use it out of the décor area of the store.
+When buying lavender to eat be sure to purchase lavender intended for culinary use only and never use it out of the décor area of the store.

 These are a perfect complement to a beautiful roast chicken.